-The bank and its affiliates have no restrictions on their ability to change the terms of the accounts except as described above or in the accompanying prospectus supplement.
+The bank and its affiliates have no restrictions on their ability to change the terms of the accounts except as described above.
 Changes in relevant law, changes in the marketplace or prudent business practices could cause the bank or its affiliates to change account terms.